sferik/t-ruby/README.md

 ## Configuration

+Twitter requires OAuth for most of its functionality, so you'll need a registered Twitter application.
+If you've never registered a Twitter application before, it's easy!
+Just sign-in using your Twitter account and the fill out the short form at <http://dev.twitter.com/apps/new>.
+If you've previously registered a Twitter application, it should be listed at
-Twitter requires OAuth for most of its functionality, so you'll need to register a new application at <http://dev.twitter.com/apps/new>.
-Once you create your application, make sure to set your application's Access Level to "Read, Write and Access direct messages", otherwise you may receive an error that looks something like this:
+<http://dev.twitter.com/apps>.
+Once you've registered an application, make sure
+to set your application's Access Level to "Read, Write and Access direct messages", otherwise you'll receive an error that looks like this:

     Read-only application cannot POST

-Once you've successfully registered your application, you'll be given a consumer key and secret, which you can use to authorize your Twitter account.
+Now, you're ready to authorize a Twitter account with your application.
+To proceed, type the following command at the prompt and follow the instructions:

-    t authorize -c YOUR_CONSUMER_KEY -s YOUR_CONSUMER_SECRET
+    t authorize

-This command directs you to a URL where you can sign-in to Twitter and then enter the returned PIN back into the terminal.
+This command will direct you to a URL where you can sign-in to Twitter, authorize the application, and then enter the returned PIN back into the terminal.
 If you type the PIN correctly, you should now be authorized to use `t` as that user.
 To authorize multiple accounts, simply repeat the last step, signing into Twitter as a different user.

 You can see a list of all the accounts you've authorized by typing the command: